Carmen Castaneda Sceppa, MD, PhD

-Carmen Castaneda Scceppa, M.D., Ph.D., is Associate Professor and Interim Chair of the Department of Health Sciences in the Bouvé College of Health Sciences, Director of Research in the Human Performance and Exercise Laboratory, and Director of the Graduate Program in Exercise Science, at Northeastern University.
+Carmen Castaneda Sceppa, M.D., Ph.D., is a Professor in the Department of Health Sciences at Bouvé College of Health Sciences, Director of Research in the Human Performance and Exercise Laboratory, and Director of the Graduate Program in Exercise Science, at Northeastern University.
 She is adjunct professor of Nutrition at Tufts University, a Fellow of the Brookdale Foundation and the International Life Sciences Institute.

-Castaneda-Sceppa C, Hoffman JA, Thomas J, DuBois M, Agrawal T, Griffin D, Bhaumik U, Healey CL, Dickerson D, Nethersole S, Wirth C. Open Gym: A Model for Community-Academia Partnership to Promote Physical Activity among Families with Young Children.
-Journal of Family and Community Health: in review.
+Castaneda-Sceppa C, Hoffman JA, Thomas J, DuBois M, Agrawal T, Griffin D, Bhaumik U, Healey CL, Dickerson D, Nethersole S, Wirth C. Family Gym: A Model to Promote Physical Activity for Families with Young Children.
+Journal of Health Care for the Poor and Underserved 2014: in press.

 Hoffman J, Agrawal R, Wirth C, Watts C, Adeduntun G, Myles L, Castaneda-Sceppa C. Farm to Family: Increasing Access to Affordable Fruits and Vegetables among Head Start Families.
 Journal of Hunger and Environmental Nutrition 2012;7:165-177.

 Hoffman J, Agrawal T, Carter S, Grinder A, Castaneda-Sceppa C. Cultural/Favorite Recipe Day: Strengthening Approaches to Increase Culturally Diverse Foods Served in Head Start Meals.
 NHSA Dialog 2012;15(3):266–271.